GenderMagProject/dc/README.txt

+IMPORTANT NOTES:

+* Do NOT modify any of the following files unless you're doing so via Git and dcdev: functions.php index.php stylesheet.css
+README.txt
+Any of the top-level *.png files (e.g., ls-black.png)

+* However, it IS OK to directly add/remove/modify any subfolders on the server (subfolders of the "dc" folder)

 == GenderMag Design Catalog ==

 The purpose of the design catalog is to provide ideas for making software user interfaces inclusive to more cognitive styles.